-Your entity must successfully set up a JustGrants account and enroll in ASAP to accept and manage your award.
-If you have enrolled into ASAP and JustGrants, you can accept an award in JustGrants.
-Prior to accepting an award, the entity administrator must assign a financial manager, a grant administrator, and two authorized representatives for each award in JustGrants.
+To officially accept and begin your COPS Office award, your organization must access the Justice Grant System (JustGrants) website.
+Prior to accepting an award, the entity administrator must assign a financial manager, a grant administrator, and two Authorized Representatives for each award in JustGrants.
 COPS Office recipients will have two Authorized Representatives assigned to each award; both are required to accept the award.
+For non-law enforcement agencies, COPS Office awards require that both the programmatic official (e.g., executive director, chief executive officer, or equivalent) and financial officer (e.g., chief financial officer, treasurer, or equivalent) sign the award package.
 When the Authorized Representative(s) log(s) into their JustGrants account, they can view accepted awards and awards that need to be accepted.
-An email notification will also be sent to the Application Submitter, the Authorized Representatives and the Entity Administrator to sign and accept their award.
+An email notification will also be sent to the Application Submitter, the Authorized Representatives, and the Entity Administrator to sign and accept their award.